 Among the most hotly tipped debut authors for 2020

-Devastatingly perceptive and articulate in every sentence.
-Whenever I wasn't reading it I was worrying about the characters as if they were people I knew.
+Devastatingly perceptive and articulate.
 It's a joy to encounter a book so compulsively readable and painfully funny while simultaneously deeply insightful on love, on sexuality, on social class, on their links as terribly inextricable in the 21st century as they ever were.
 Dolan is a major talent and this is a formidable debut

 This is icily brilliant stuff.
 A poised and surgical examination of class, sex, language and self-making, with some flat-out enviable jokes